This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 Loadhandler Limitations

-Loadhandler truck bed unloaders do have a few limitations, but they are still well worth the investment!
+The Loadhandler does have a few limitations, but they are still well worth the money!
 By knowing and understanding these limitations I think you can easily work around them and still get excellent results.
 Let’s take a look at some of the limitations.

 Locked Load